Chronic Wound Consumables Scheme

 About chronic wounds

 Chronic wounds are wounds that have not progressed through normal healing stages in 30 days.
-They heal more slowly, often only heal partially and may recur.
+They heal slower and often only heal partially, and they may recur.

 Why it is important